-The indenture trustee, the trustee and the back-up servicer will agree that any notices or requests to, or any other written communications with, a hired NRSRO, or any of its officers, directors or employees, to be given or provided to such hired NRSRO pursuant to, in connection with or related, directly or indirectly, to the transaction documents, the receivables, the related collateral or the notes, will be in each case either (i) furnished to the depositor to be forwarded to such hired NRSRO, or (ii) furnished directly to such hired NRSRO with a prior copy to the depositor.
+The indenture trustee and the trustee will agree that any notices or requests to, or any other written communications with, a hired NRSRO, or any of its officers, directors or employees, to be given or provided to such hired NRSRO pursuant to, in connection with or related, directly or indirectly, to the transaction documents, the receivables, the related collateral or the notes, will be in each case either (i) furnished to the depositor to be forwarded to such hired NRSRO, or (ii) furnished directly to such hired NRSRO with a prior copy to the depositor.
 In either case, such notices, requests and communications or copies thereof will be provided to the depositor at least one business day before they are or have to be delivered to a hired NRSRO under the transaction documents.
-None of the indenture trustee, the trustee, the back-up servicer or any party on behalf of any of them, will engage in any oral communications with a hired NRSRO or any of its respective officers, directors or employees, without the participation of the depositor.
+None of the indenture trustee, the trustee or any party on behalf of any of them, are permitted to, engage in any oral communications with a hired NRSRO or any of its respective officers, directors or employees, without the participation of the depositor.